superlinked/VectorHub/docs/articles/basic_building_blocks.md

 ## Executing your query to your chosen endpoints

 Before running your code, you need to structure your query using the following arguments:
-- Query: defines the index you want it to search, and you can add Params here (details in our [nothebook](https://github.com/superlinked/superlinked/blob/main/notebook/feature/dynamic_parameters.ipynb))
+- `Query`: defines the index you want it to search, and you can add Params here (details in our [nothebook](https://github.com/superlinked/superlinked/blob/main/notebook/feature/dynamic_parameters.ipynb))
-- .find: tells it what to look for
+- `.find`: tells it what to look for
-- .similar: tells it how to identify relevant results (details in [notebook](https://github.com/superlinked/superlinked/blob/main/notebook/feature/basic_building_blocks.ipynb))
+- `.similar`: tells it how to identify relevant results (details in [notebook](https://github.com/superlinked/superlinked/blob/main/notebook/feature/basic_building_blocks.ipynb))

 Note that you can wait to fill out the specific Params until later.
 (You can also add a `.with_vector` to search with an embedded vector of a specific element of your data (see details in [notebook](https://github.com/superlinked/superlinked/blob/main/notebook/feature/query_by_object.ipynb))).